-Leaf node that describes the behaviour regarding the instantiation of the IMS stack in devices supporting both RCS and VoLTE.
-It is also used to control the APN selection on devices that are not enabled for VoLTE or VoWiFi as described in section 2.8.1.4.
+Leaf node that describes the behaviour regarding the instantiation of the IMS stack in devices supporting all RCS services (i.e. including Multimedia Telephony and SMSoIP).
+It is also used to control the APN selection on devices that are not enabled for Multimedia Telephony as described in section 2.8.1.4.